TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onGetNotified: Pass a callback to execute when a new notification will arrive.
+* **onGetNotified**: Pass a callback to execute when a new notification will arrive.
 This callback will pass the newly arrived notification data through parameter.
 ```js
 onGetNotified: function(obj)
 {